cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

    ```

 ## Step counting display
-We can display the current number of steps jumped in the interface, so that watching the continuous growth of steps during the jump will be very fulfilling.
+We can display the current number of steps jumped in the interface.
+Perhaps watching the continuous growth of steps during the jump will be very fulfilling to the player.

-1. Create a new label named `Steps` under __Canvas__, adjust the position, font size and other properties.
+1. Create a new label named `Steps` under __Canvas__, adjust the *position*, *font size* and *other properties*.

    ![steps label](./images/steps-label.png)